Joining the Absolute Beginner Book Club: Preparation and First Reading Experience Expectations

 Reading words you don’t know can be a real drag.
 All you want to do is understand a simple sentence, and you need to figure out each. word. you. come. across.

-• Write down a selection of words and their meanings each day.
+• Write down a few words and their meanings daily.

-Even once you know the meaning of a word, your brain isn’t prepared to read words smoothly until you build up familiarity with them.
+Even knowing the meaning of a word, your brain isn’t prepared to read words smoothly until you build up familiarity with them.
+Seeing common words often as you read improves your ability to recognize and read them.

 You can start reading with almost no grammar knowledge.